 Unfortunately, recognizing if an MPG is a member of this class is undecidable, and although determining the winner is decidable, we show that this problem is complete (under polynomial-time reductions) for the class of all decidable problems.
 Motivated by these negative algorithmic results, we investigate two natural refinements of this class for which winner determination and class membership are decidable.
 The first, \emph{forcibly first abstract cycle} games (forcibly FAC games, for short), is the natural class of games obtained when our cycle-forming game is restricted to simple cycles.
-Unlike the perfect information case, we show that winning strategies in this finite simple cycle-forming game may still require memory, though this memory is at most exponential in the size of the game.
+Unlike the full-observation case, we show that winning strategies in this finite simple cycle-forming game may still require memory, though this memory is at most exponential in the size of the game.
 The second refinement, \emph{first abstract cycle} (FAC) games, is a further structural refinement that guarantees a winner in the simple cycle-forming game.
 We show that in this class of games positional observation-based strategies suffice.

-The subclasses of MPGs with limited-observation we study then give rise to subclasses of MPGs with partial-observation.
+The sub-classes of MPGs with limited observation we study then give rise to sub-classes of MPGs with partial observation.
 For the class membership problem we show there is, as expected, an exponential blow-up in the complexity, however for the problem of determining the winner the algorithmic cost is significantly better.

 Table~\ref{table:results} summarizes the results of this paper.
-For space reasons the full details of most proofs can be found in the appendices.
+An extended abstract of this work appeared in~\cite{hpr14}.